MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-extensions-vat-group.md

 Communication happens from group members to the representative.
 The group representative exposes an API that allows the members to submit their GST returns to the GST/HST group representative.
 [!INCLUDE[prod_short](includes/prod_short.md)] supports inter-group GST/HST return submissions for companies using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises or online, and in any combination.
 The setup of the communication depends on the constellation.
 The following sections describe how to set up various group constellations.

-The following list shows the recommended order of the steps to set up a GST/HST group:
+The following list shows the recommended order of the steps to set up a GST group:

 1. Create the setup in Azure Active Directory.
 For more information, see [Requirements for Authentication](ui-extensions-vat-group.md#requirements-for-authentication).
 2. Share the technical information that GST/HST group members and the representative need to connect their [!INCLUDE[prod_short](includes/prod_short.md)] tenants.
 Usually, the GST/HST group representative has this information, such as the name of the GST/HST group representative's environment to which the GST/HST group members will submit Tax.